redhat-performance/jetlag/docs/deploy-sno-quickstart.md

 Oddly enough if you run into any routing issues because of duplicate address detection, determine if someone else is using subnet `fc00:1000::/64` in the same lab environment and adjust accordingly.

 The completed `all.yml` vars file and generated inventory files following this section only reflect that of an ipv4 connected install.
-If you previously deployed ipv4 stop and remove all containers off the bastion and rerun the `setup-bastion.yml` playbook.
+If you previously deployed ipv4 stop and remove all running podman containers off the bastion and rerun the `setup-bastion.yml` playbook.

 ## Review all.yml